Skip to content

 In addition to understanding the different types of NO and what makes them different, sometimes you also need to understand the WHY behind the NO.

-First, be judicious about how far you press after someone has said NO. If you have any rapport or trust, you may get some critical advice.
-If you do, you might ask something like: “I accept your NO, but at the same time, it would be helpful to know WHY so I not only understand your point-of-view, but I won’t bother you in the future for the wrong reason.”
-If you can: “Perhaps not right now because you’re busy, but sometime when you have a free moment because I value your opinion.”
-Of course, this should be 100% sincere.
+If you have rapport or trust, you may get some critical advice.
+You might say: “I accept your NO, but at the same time, it would be helpful to know WHY.
+I not only want to understand your point-of-view, but I won’t bother you in the future for the wrong reason.

 By the way … sometimes even NO isn’t the final action step.
 I’ve written a complementary article: What To Do If They Say No.